 If you are a new user of MDS, you have two avenues for creating your first useful model within the product.
 You can load a sample model deployment package into your database and modify the model from there, or you can build your model from scratch.

 Starting with a predefined model can be the easiest way to get started with SQL Server MDS.
 MDS also includes three sample models in the installation.
 These samples are very basic Customer, Product, and Account models, located in Program Files\Microsoft SQL Server\110\Master Data Services\Samples\Packages.
-You can take a look at them to get a better idea of some of the more common features of the application.
+You can look at them to get a better idea of some of the more common features of the application.

 While these models provide some data and attributes and support the documentation provided in Microsoft Books Online for SQL Server 2012, they are relatively limited in their functionality and do not provide adequate coverage for the exercises listed in this book.
-However, these models include sample data, hierarchies, business rules, and versioning, so you can see what the end result of all your upcoming work might look like.
+However, these models include sample data, hierarchies, business rules, and versioning, so you can see what the result of all your upcoming work might look like.

 A model deployment package is an XML file saved with a .pkg extension.
 It includes the model structure, the business rules (Chapter 6), and version flags (Chapter 7) and Subscription views (Chapter 10).
 It does not include file attributes (Chapter 4), and user and group permissions (Chapter 9).
 Model packages can contain the data from a version of the model when created from the ModelDeploy.exe command-line executable.
 Only the model structure can be created or deployed from the web UI in the SQL Server 2012 version of Master Data Services.
 The new utility and the limitations on data in the UI were added in response due to the inability to support all model sizes through the web services.

 Model deployment in MDS was designed to provide organizations with two very important capabilities related to managing data models in MDS.
 The first is the capability to develop, test, and deploy a model within three separate implementations of MDS, while limiting the number of objects that need to be re-created in each environment.
-This enables IT management to roll out changes en masse and to ensure that the production environment remains operational throughout the process.
+This enables IT management to roll out changes together and to ensure that the production environment remains operational throughout the process.

 The second capability enables organizations to share their model schemas with others.
-There are a number of efforts across a host of industries to standardize object models.
+There are several efforts across a host of industries to standardize object models.
 Previously, most organizations would develop data models in a vacuum, creating schemas that solved their current problem most efficiently.
 They integrated only those applications owned by the organization and central to the solution.
-IT departments at all of their competitors were doing the same.
+IT departments at all their competitors were doing the same.
 This led to a wide variety of data models among competitors in the same industry.
 Some organizations built data models that were flexible, stable, and scalable, but many did not.
 When consolidation within an industry occurred, acquiring companies discovered similar business processes were hard to integrate due to the vastly different data models that had been developed in isolation.

 MDS supports these efforts in two ways.
 By not enforcing its own model, MDS ensures there is one less data model to be managed.
 Model deployment empowers industry leaders to quickly build master data–centric versions of these industry models, providing efficient deployment across their industry.
 Any customization that needs be made to these standardized models is still supported in MDS.